Azure/LabServices/LabManagement/PowerShell/BulkOperations/Readme.md

 Id                | A unique id for the lab
 Tags              | A set of tags applied to the lab.
 ResourceGroupName | The name of the resource group that the lab plan will be created in.
 If the resource group doesn't already exist, it will be created.
 Location          | The region that the Lab will be created in, if the lab doesn't already exist.
-If the Lab (by LabName) already exists, this row is skipped.
+If the Lab in the Lab Plan's resource group already exists, this row is skipped.
 LabPlanName       | The name of the Lab Plan to be created, if the lab plan doesn't already exist or if different will be adjusted to the defaults.
 If your lab plan needs advanced networking, we recommend that you manually create your lab plan and only use this script for deploying labs.
 LabName           | The name of the Lab to be created.
 ImageName         | The image name that the lab will be based on.
 Wildcards are accepted, but the ImageName field should match only 1 image.